Stop Rezoning Prairie Village-backed candidates win

-In some of Johnson County’s most-watched general election races this year, Prairie Village candidates backed by a housing opposition group won four city council seats.
+In some of Johnson County’s most-watched general election races this year, Prairie Village candidates backed by the Stop Rezoning group won four city council seats.

-A fifth housing opposition-backed candidate remains in close contest and will need to wait until provisional and mail-in ballots are counted.
+A fifth Stop Rezoning-backed candidate remains in a close contest and will need to wait until provisional and mail-in ballots are counted for a final result.

 More than half of the candidates were supported by Stop Rezoning Prairie Village, the group of residents who banded together last year in opposition to the city’s ad hoc housing recommendations.

-The group, also known as PV United, backed nearly every single non-incumbent running for office and called on residents to vote out the current city council and circulated a petition that sought to create a six-person city council, effectively ousting half of the city council mid-term.
+The group, also known as PV United, backed nearly every single non-incumbent running for office and called on residents to vote out the current city council.
+The group also circulated a petition that sought to create a six-person city council, effectively ousting half of the city council mid-term.

-Read more about the Prairie Village housing issue and Stop Rezoning PV — and the PV United petitions here.
+Read more about the Prairie Village housing issue, Stop Rezoning PV, and the PV United petitions here.

 Here’s who won in each of Prairie Village’s six wards on Nov.
 7. All election results are unofficial until the vote canvass at 9 a.m. on Tuesday, Nov.
 14.